Prompt Engineering Guide

 What Are Decomposed Prompting Results?

-• Decomposed Prompting outperforms and generalizes better than Chain-of-Thoughts (CoT) and Least-to-most prompting in exact match (EM) results on kthk^{th} letter concatenation task, with k=3k=3 and using space as delimiter implying sub-task-specific prompts are more effective at teaching hard sub-tasks than a single CoT prompt.
+• Decomposed Prompting outperforms and generalizes better than Chain-of-Thought (CoT) Prompting and Least-to-Most prompting in exact match (EM) results on kthk^{th} letter concatenation task, with k=3k=3 and using space as delimiter implying sub-task-specific prompts are more effective at teaching hard sub-tasks than a single CoT prompt.

-Comparision of the model on k-th letter concatenation task1
+Comparision of the model on k-th letter concatenation task

-• Decomposed Prompting with CoT further increases the ability of the model to generalize to longer sequence lengths.
+• Decomposed Prompting with Chain-of-Thought further increases the ability of the model to generalize to longer sequence lengths.

-Comparision of the model on sequence reversal task1
+Comparision of the model on sequence reversal task

 Conclusion